 The downside of using Compact Action is that its legs are a bit flimsy, and they don’t go up as high.
 But if you have a lightweight camera, then it shouldn’t cause any problems at all.
 After all, this tripod is specifically for entry-level DSLRs and mirrorless options.

-The tripod handles 6.61 pounds which is more than enough for an entry-level DSLR.
+This is a solid and easy to use tripod, recommended for those who are taking photography seriously.
+It tripod handles 5.44 pounds which is more than enough for an entry-level DSLR.

-The MK Compact has a maximum height of almost 65 inches.
-For lower angle shooting, the lowest it can go is about 17 inches.
+This Manfrotto has a maximum height of 53 inches.
+For lower angle shooting, the lowest it can go is about 16 inches.

-The Oben has adjustable leg angles and a reversible centre column.
-That means it can extend up to 57.5 inches but can also shoot as low as 8.3 inches from the ground.
+The tripod has detachable legs and a removable centre column.
+That means it can be combined to form a monopod.
+It can also extend up to 65.5 inches but can also shoot as low as 9.5 inches from the ground.

 The AmazonBasics 67-inchMonopod checks all the prerequisites for the perfect monopod.